Linda-Ikechukwu/Big-Data-Hadoop-Commands/README.md

 # Big Data Hadoop Commands
-This file contains commonly used commands for some basic scenarios for the big data open source framework and some other software components that run on top of it.
+This file contains commonly used commands for some basic tasks for the Hadoop big data open source framework and its major components.

 ## HDFS
 HDFS is the primary storage powerhouse of the hadoop ecosystem.